MetaMask/snaps/packages/examples/packages/interactive-ui/README.md

 - `dialog`: Create a `snap_dialog` with an interactive interface.
 This demonstrates that a snap can show an interactive `snap_dialog` that the user can interact with.

-- `getState`: Get the state of a given interface.
-This demonstrates that a snap can retrieve an interface state.

 ### onTransaction

 This snap exposes an `onTransaction` handler, which is called when a transaction